 The social listening report suggests that people outside of policy, academic, civil society and donor circles do not use the term 'civic space' or 'civil society'.
 Moveable middle audiences tend to speak about specific substantive topics, events, protests and, sometimes, organisations.
+The social listening reports also suggest that the term 'activist' has negative connotations in several countries.
+In the three countries where we tested terms like 'civil society organisation' or 'non-governmental organisation', undecideds did not know what they meant or had not heard of them, and the terms gave them a negative feeling.9 This guide recommends avoiding these terms when talking to a non-expert audience.

-In focus groups nobody understood the terms 'civil society organisations' (organizacije civilnog društva) or 'non-governmental organisations' (nevladine organizacije).
-When we used the term association (udruga), this brought to mind associations involved in service provision or grassroots associations in the minds of undecideds.
-However, undecideds were happy to refer to advocacy NGOs as 'associations' after we described the causes they work on and the tools they use.7 In situations where you need to refer to advocacy NGOs collectively, we therefore suggest that you use descriptive language and be as precise as possible, rather than referring to 'civil society', CSOs or NGOs.
-For example, associations that work on... / associations that are trying to change... / associations that are drawing attention to....
+When we used the relevant commonly used broader, generic term for civil society ('non-profit organisations / associations' in Italy and Sweden, 'associations' in Croatia and 'civil society organisations' in Hungary), this brought to mind organisations involved in service provision or grassroots organisations for undecideds.
+However, undecideds were happy to refer to advocacy NGOs using the relevant broader term after we described the causes they work on and the tools they use.10 In situations where you need to refer to advocacy NGOs collectively, we therefore suggest that you avoid specialist terms like 'civil society organisation' or 'non-governmental organisation'.
+Instead use descriptive language and be as precise as possible.
+For example, non-profit organisations / associations that work on... / that are trying to change... / that are drawing attention to....